 What is HiddenLayer?

-HiddenLayer addresses the security gap between traditional cybersecurity tools and the threats specific to AI/ML systems.
-The AISec Platform 2.0, unveiled in April 2025 ahead of RSAC, provides four capabilities: AI discovery, supply chain security, runtime defense, and attack simulation.
+HiddenLayer AISec is an ML security platform designed for the threats that traditional cybersecurity tools cannot address โ adversarial attacks on model inference, backdoors embedded in model weights, and supply chain compromise through poisoned model artifacts.
+The AISec Platform 2.0, unveiled in April 2025 ahead of RSAC, covers four areas: AI discovery, supply chain security, runtime defense, and attack simulation.

-The platform is model-agnostic and agentless.
-It works across any architecture without requiring access to model weights, training data, or prompts.
-HiddenLayer’s research team has disclosed 48+ CVEs and holds 25 granted patents (with 56 pending) in adversarial detection, model protection, and AI threat analysis.
+The platform is model-agnostic and agentless โ no access to model weights, training data, or prompts required.
+HiddenLayer’s research team has disclosed 48+ CVEs in ML frameworks such as PyTorch and TensorFlow, and holds 25 granted patents (with 56 pending) in adversarial detection, model protection, and AI threat analysis.

 Key Features